appstack-tech/ios-appstack-sdk/Examples/VirtualStore/README.md

 To effectively debug and monitor SKAN events:

-1. Open Xcode and run your app on a **real device** (not simulator, as SKAdNetwork only works on real hardware)
+1. Open Xcode and run your app on a **real device** (not the simulator, as SKAdNetwork only works on real hardware)
 2. Open the Console app on your Mac (`Applications` > `Utilities` > `Console`)
 3. Filter logs by `process: your-app-bundle-id`
 4. Look for messages related to `SKAdNetwork`